Chhaava: Critical response

 Baradwaj Rangan wrote for Galatta Plus, "Chhaava is not exactly a misfire, but it doesn’t rise above being watchable...There are attempts to get into the psyche of Sambhaji with surrealistic nightmares that show the king as a lost little boy with philosophical questions.
 We get quiet, intimate scenes that show Sambhaji yearning for his mother who died when he was very young.
 But this sort of delicacy doesn’t fit in with the ethos of a “mass” movie that wants to show Sambhaji as a superhero.
 “Mass” movies usually work best when they aim low and deliver highs..Chhaava, to its credit, aims high.
-But it doesn’t come together satisfactorily.
-What we end up with is a violent showcase for two fine actors".
-Shubhra Gupta of The Indian Express, gave 2.5 out of 5 rating and wrote "Vicky Kaushal is fully committed in Laxman Utekar’s ultra-loud, ultra-violent, and exhausting film".
-Saibal Chatterjee of NDTV gave 2.5 stars out of 5 and said that "The film, has far greater depth than the top-heavy treatment that it deploys India order to pay tribute to Chhatrapati Sambhaji Maharaj".
+But it doesn't come together satisfactorily.
+What we end up with is a violent showcase for two fine actors."
+Shubhra Gupta of The Indian Express, gave 2.5 out of 5 rating and wrote "Vicky Kaushal is fully committed in Laxman Utekar’s ultra-loud, ultra-violent, and exhausting film."
+Saibal Chatterjee of NDTV gave 2.5 stars out of 5 and said that "The film, has far greater depth than the top-heavy treatment that it deploys India order to pay tribute to Chhatrapati Sambhaji Maharaj."
 Pratikshya Mishra of The Quint gave it 2.5 stars and commented that "Unlike its protagonist, who often runs into battle like a man possessed even when the odds seem stacked against him, the film simply wasn’t brave enough to take that leap."
 Tushar Joshi of India Today wrote, "Chhaava doesn't aim to be exceptionally different, but it masters the art of navigating the mainstream waters without completely drowning in the cacophony of its own voice."
+He rated the film 3 out of 5.

 Rahul Desai of The Hollywood Reporter India observed that "Chhaava is neither romanticised nor pulpy.
 It’s just scared.
 So scared that only gods and demons can afford to exist.
 So scared that it’s blinded by its own reflection."
-Anuj Kumar of The Hindu said that "Struggling to choose between history and the current nationalist sentiment, Laxman Utekar’s unsurprising narrative finds its voice in the final.
+Anuj Kumar of The Hindu said that "Struggling to choose between history and the current nationalist sentiment, Laxman Utekar’s unsurprising narrative finds its voice in the final."
 Nandini Ramnath of Scroll.in said in her review that "Laxman Utekar takes us through every bit of this ordeal – it’s what Chhaava has been building up to.
 The Christ-like imagery is apposite, given the all-round love for medieval punishment.
 But the film’s lack of feeling is vivid too, with shouty speechifying mistaken for heartfelt passion and sumptuous visuals confused for grandeur."